-The curriculum in Reception class is divided into 7 areas of learning and within them The Early Learning Goals support learning and development.
-Throughout the course of the reception year, teachers should build their knowledge of what each child knows and can do to gain evidence to assess the child's level of development in relation to each Early Learning Goal (ELG).
+Throughout the course of the reception year, teachers should observe and work with children individually to build their knowledge of what each child knows and can do.
+This evidence should then be used to assess the child's level of development in relation to each Early Learning Goal (ELG).